kryptok67/kryptok67/README.md

 - I’m @kryptok67 kkkrypto
 - 👀 I’m interested in sport, coding and traveling

-ALWAYS HAVE A FUN and remember
+ALWAYS HAVE A FUN and remember rembember